Beraliv/beraliv.dev/packages/blog2/src/content/2023-12-21-story-of-unknown-low-tier-device-and-its-mse-issues-lvt-notes.md

 First of all, let's define what MSE, or Media Source Extensions, is:

-> Media Source Extensions, or MSE, is a set of APIs which allow player developers to playback audio and video content as well as showing text content to the viewer
+> Media Source Extensions, or MSE, is a set of APIs that allows player developers to playback audio and video content as well as showing text content to the viewer

-I've also attached the diagram from MSE specification which shows what MSE includes: it's `MediaSource` instance with 3 `SourceBuffer` instances for each type of media type (i.e. video, audio and text).
-Under the hood, there are video and audio decoders which are responsible for decoding audio and video information and plays the content to end user.
+I've also attached the diagram from MSE specification that shows what MSE includes: it is a `MediaSource` instance with 3 `SourceBuffer` instances for each type of media type (i.e. video, audio and text).
+Under the hood, there are video and audio decoders that are responsible for decoding audio and video information and play the content to end user.

 ![The diagram with MSE components from MSE specification](/story-of-unknown-low-tier-device-and-its-mse-issues-lvt-notes/mse-components-from-spec.png)